YottaDB/YDBDoc/ProgGuide/commands.rst

 * Auto-relink provides the convenience of automatically running the current routine under most conditions.
 When combined with VIEW "LINK":"RECURSIVE", auto-relink automatically relinks routines even when they are active and available in the current stack.
 While it is possible to run auto-relink without VIEW "LINK":"RECURSIVE", routines currently active in a stack do not auto-relink and, if explicitly ZLINK'd, induce a LOADRUNNING error until they complete or are removed from the stack.
 * Use of auto-relink loads routine object files into the shared memory.
 Therefore, the use of a given routine by multiple processes results in significant memory savings (one copy per system instead of one copy per user).
 This is analogous to the memory sharing from using shared object libraries, but allows dynamic updates, where shared libraries do not.
 * When combined with routines explicitly compiled with the -embed_source option or auto-compiled with $ZCOMPILE set to "-embed_source", auto-relink may improve the performance of $TEXT() and ZPRINT as they access source code from shared memory instead of the disk.
-* When $gtm_autorelink_keeprtn is defined and TRUE, applications that frequently invoke YottaDB/GT.M routines in short running processes (such as those over interfaces like CGI) may give better performance because it keeps routines in shared memory so that they can be reused when short running processes need them.
+* When $gtm_autorelink_keeprtn is defined and TRUE, applications that frequently invoke YottaDB routines in short running processes (such as those over interfaces like CGI) may give better performance because it keeps routines in shared memory so that they can be reused when short running processes need them.

 The use and setup of the auto-relink facility depends upon the requirements.
 Here is an example:

 .. parsed-literal::
    $ /usr/lib/fis-gtm/V6.2-001_x86_64/gtm
-   GTM>w $zroutines
+   YDB>w $zroutines
    /home/jdoe/.fis-gtm/V6.2-001_x86_64/o*(/home/jdoe/.fis-gtm/V6.2-001_x86_64/r /home/jdoe/.fis-gtm/r) /usr/lib/fis-gtm/V6.2-001_x86_64/plugin/o/_POSIX.so /usr/lib/fis-gtm/V6.2-001_x86_64/plugin/o(/usr/lib/fis-gtm/V6.2-001_x86_64/plugin/r) /usr/lib/fis-gtm/V6.2-001_x86_64/libgtmutil.so /usr/lib/fis-gtm/V6.2-001_x86_64

 In $ZROUTINES, the \*-suffix after the object directory enables the auto-relink facility.
-By default, the gtm/gtmprofile scripts that are available as part of YottaDB/GT.M distribution on sourceforge.net have auto-relink enabled.
+By default, the gtm/gtmprofile scripts that are available as part of YottaDB distribution on sourceforge.net have auto-relink enabled.

-With auto-relink enabled, YottaDB/GT.M loads an object file from an object directory into Rtnobj shared memory segment on an explicit ZLINK, implicit ZLINK (DO, GOTO, ZPRINT, $TEXT()), and extrinsic function invocations ($$) enabling the routines to be accessed by other concurrent/future processes.
+With auto-relink enabled, YottaDB loads an object file from an object directory into Rtnobj shared memory segment on an explicit ZLINK, implicit ZLINK (DO, GOTO, ZPRINT, $TEXT()), and extrinsic function invocations ($$) enabling the routines to be accessed by other concurrent/future processes.

-With auto-relink, YottaDB/GT.M creates an initial Rtnobj shared memory segment of 1 MiB (2 MiB or more if hugepages is configured) and allocates 92MiB of shared memory segment for managing the auto-relink facility.
-Therefore, always ensure that your system has adequate shared memory configured; if not, YottaDB/GT.M displays messages along the lines of:
+With auto-relink, YottaDB creates an initial Rtnobj shared memory segment of 1 MiB (2 MiB or more if hugepages is configured) and allocates 92MiB of shared memory segment for managing the auto-relink facility.
+Therefore, always ensure that your system has adequate shared memory configured; if not, YottaDB displays messages along the lines of:

 .. parsed-literal::
    %GTM-E-SYSCALL, Error received from system call shmget() failed

 Refer to your OS documentation to configure shared memory limits (for example, on common Linux systems, the kernel.shmmax parameter in /etc/sysctl.conf).

 If your routines require more MiB shared memory, set the environment variable $gtm_autorelink_shm to an integer value (in powers of two).
-When auto-relink needs more shared memory for storing routines, YottaDB/GT.M automatically allocates twice the size of $gtm_autorelink_shm MiB for auto-relink operations.
+When auto-relink needs more shared memory for storing routines, YottaDB automatically allocates twice the size of $gtm_autorelink_shm MiB for auto-relink operations.

 .. parsed-literal::
-   GTM>zedit "myprogram.m"
+   YDB>zedit "myprogram.m"
-   GTM>
+   YDB>

 ZEDIT puts a new file into the first source directory in $ZROUTINES, that is, in the /home/jdoe/.fis-gtm/V6.2-001_x86_64/r directory.

 .. parsed-literal::
-   GTM>do ^myprogram
+   YDB>do ^myprogram

 The first invocation of an implicit ZLINK (DO, GOTO ZGOTO, ZPRINT, $TEXT() or function/extrinsic invocation) or an explicit ZLINK "myprogram.m" or ZRUPDATE "/home/jdoe/.fis-gtm/V6.2-001_x86_64/myprogram.o" creates a Relinkctl file if one does not already exist and the associated shared memory.
 The relinkctl file has a name associated with the hash of the directory to provide a pointer in the form of segment ids to shared memory so that processes can locate routines.

-As the gtm_linktmpdir environment variable is not set by default in the gtm/gtmprofile scripts, YottaDB/GT.M stores the Relinkctl file in the directory pointed to by the gtm_tmp environment variable.
+As the gtm_linktmpdir environment variable is not set by default in the gtm/gtmprofile scripts, YottaDB stores the Relinkctl file in the directory pointed to by the gtm_tmp environment variable.

 .. parsed-literal::
-   GTM>zshow "A"
+   YDB>zshow "A"
    Object Directory : /home/jdoe/.fis-gtm/V6.2-001_x86_64/o
    Relinkctl filename : /tmp/fis-gtm/V6.2-001_x86_64/gtm-relinkctl-43b26ca8384ddbf74b94d90a830c0bc9
    # of routines : 1